cloudfoundry-community/windows-stemcell-concourse/README.md

 ## Helps & Docs

-There is a holder powershell file named `commands.ps1`.
-This has example scripts for setting up an S3 bucket in AWS using their powershell commands, example concourse command to the set the pipeline, and an example script to retrieve VCenter certificate.
+There is a helper powershell file named `commands.ps1`.
+This has example scripts for setting up an S3 bucket in AWS (using their powershell commands), example concourse command to set the pipeline, and an example script to retrieve VCenter certificate.